jbloomlab/neutcurve/docs/rachelstyle2019_example.rst

 -  *sheet_mapping*: a dictionary keyed be the name of each sheet in *excelfile* which in turn specifies:

-   -  ‘serum’: name of serum
+   - *serum*: name of serum
-   -  ‘virus’: name of virus
+   - *virus*: name of virus
-   -  ‘initial_concentration’: highest concentration of serum
+   - *initial_concentration*: highest concentration of serum
-   -  ‘dilution_factor’: dilution factor in serial dilutions of serum
+   - *dilution_factor*: dilution factor in serial dilutions of serum
+   - *excluded_dilutions* (optional): list of dilutions to exclude, with 1 being the least dilute and 12 being the most dilute.
+Useful if some columns in the plate have a known problem (for instance, edge effects).

 You can specify this information in a `YAML format <https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html>`__